 - Advisory Board – Cook County Public Defender’s Office

-- Board of Directors – Chicago Bar Foundation - Currently member of Grants Committee
+- Board of Directors – Chicago Bar Foundation - and member of Grants Committee

 - Board of Directors – Corporation for Supportive Housing